Digressive/Office-Update/README.md

 ## Features and Requirements

 * This utility will check for and download update files for Microsoft Office.
-* It can also remove old update files.
+* It will remove old update files and folders.
 * It can create and e-mail a log file when there are updates.
 * This utility requires the Office Deployment Tool [a free download available here.](https://www.microsoft.com/en-us/download/details.aspx?id=49117)
 * This utility requires at least PowerShell 5.0.